wolfSSL/wolfHSM/examples/posix/README.md

 - shm (Shared memory)
 - dma (Shared memory pass by offset into DMA area making use of wolfSSL static memory feature)

-Each of these methods has its own source file wh_posix_transport_<type>.c that contains the unique example configuration for setting each up.
-This is a function for configuration of server and a function for configuration for use with a client.
+Each of these methods has its setup function in wh_posix_[server|client]_cfg.c that contains the unique example configuration for setting each up.

-Sub directories contain the server and client logic. wh_server_posix and wh_client_posix.
+Sub directories contain the server and client logic. wh_posix_server and wh_posix_client.
 Selecting which type of transport to use in the client/server can be done by using the -t flag. i.e `./client -type shm`.